tri2820/imply/README.md

 ## Imply

+A prediction market is like a stock market, but instead of buying and selling company shares, people trade guesses about future events.
+The price of each guess shows how likely people think that event is to happen.
+If you predict correctly, you make money; if you're wrong, you lose.
+This helps gather the opinions of many people to make better predictions.

 [Imply](https://imply.app) is a platform to host and resolve prediction markets.
-We make prediction markets user-friendly & ready for mass adoption through AI.
+We make prediction markets easy to use & understand through AI & better interface.

 ### Currently working on: